arkency/posts/posts/2017-09-27-one-simple-trick-to-make-event-sourcing-click.md

 newsletter: :arkency_form
 ---

-# One simple trick to make Event Sourcing click

 Event Sourcing is like having two methods when previously there was one.
 There — I've said it.

 <!-- more -->